StrikerRockers-Mods/VanillaTweaksFabric/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report about: Create a bug report for VanillaTweaksFabric
+name: Bug reports about: Create a bug report for VanillaTweaksFabric
 ---

 **Describe the bug** (Required)